 Abstract

 αB-crystallin is one of the main types of soluble proteins in the eye lens, which in addition to its structural role also has chaperone activity.
 Due to its long lifetime, this protein is susceptible to many post-translational modifications, and mong them, non-enzymatic glycation of αB-crystallin is particularly important because it is involved in age-related and diabetic cataracts.
 The concentration of methylglyoxal in human blood plasma and lens is approximately 80 nM and 2 μM, respectively.
 In addition, its concentration increases several-fold in hyperglycemia caused by diabetes.
 Methylglyoxal is converted to D-lactate in the lens by the enzyme glyoxalase 1, but the activity of this enzyme decreases with age.
 This study investigated the effect of methylglyoxal on the conformation, aggregation, and stability of αB-crystallin using various techniques such as fluorescence, UV-vis, and SDS-page.
 The results show that glycation of αB-crystallin with methylglyoxal leads to partial unfolding of the αB-crystallin and causes cross-links between the amino acids arginine and lysine of αB-crystallin by forming advanced glycation end products (AGEs).
 The result of these cross-links is the formation of high molecular weight protein aggregates.
 These aggregates are much more stable than native αB-crystallin due to their covalent cross-links.
 The increase in Tm of the protein with increasing concentration of methylglyoxal also indicates the stability of the protein aggregates.
-The final result of this modification can lead to αB-crystallin aggregation and opacity of the eye lensαB-crystallin is one of the main types of soluble proteins in the eye lens, which in addition to its structural role also has chaperone activity.
-Due to its long lifetime, this protein is susceptible to many post-translational modifications.
-Among the types of post-translational modifications, non-enzymatic glycation of αB-crystallin is particularly important because it is involved in age-related and diabetic cataracts.
-The concentration of methylglyoxal in human blood plasma is approximately 80 nM, while its concentration in the lens is reported to be close to 2 μM.
-In addition, its concentration increases several-fold in hyperglycemia caused by diabetes.
-Methylglyoxal is converted to D-lactate in the lens by the enzyme glyoxalase 1, but the activity of this enzyme also decreases with age.
-This study investigated the effect of methylglyoxal on the conformation, aggregation, and stability of αB-crystallin using various techniques such as fluorescence, UV-vis, and SDS-page.
-The results show that glycation of αB-crystallin with methylglyoxal leads to partial unfolding of the αB-crystallin and causes cross-links between the amino acids arginine and lysine of αB-crystallin by forming AGEs.
-The result of these cross-links is the formation of high molecular weight protein aggregates, and as the concentration of methylglyoxal increases, higher molecular weight protein aggregates are formed.
-These aggregates are much more stable than native αB-crystallin due to their covalent cross-links.
-The increase in Tm of the protein with increasing concentration of methylglyoxal also indicates the stability of the protein aggregates.
 The final result of this modification can lead to αB-crystallin aggregation and opacity of the eye lens.

-Keywords: αB-crystallin, glycation, aggregation, methylglyoxal
+Keywords: αB-crystallin, Glycation, Aggregation, Methylglyoxal

-*Corresponding author E-mail:   mona.nourazaran@ut.ac.ir
+*E-mail address: mona.nourazaran@ut.ac.ir

-Institute of Biochemistry and Biophysics (IBB), University of Tehran, Tehran, Iran
+Institute of Biochemistry and Biophysics, University of Tehran, Tehran, Iran